Mircea (ship): Service history

-Between 1946 and 1947, the ship went through some repair works, mainly on the masts.
-The training voyages resumed in 1947, though only short ones in the Black Sea.
-In 1963, following some favorable regulations between the Romanian and the American government, an invitation came on behalf of president John F. Kennedy, for the school ship Mircea to visit American ports and to participate in a series of festivities.
+Following some favorable regulations between the Romanian and the American government, an invitation was received on behalf of President John F. Kennedy in 1963, for the school ship Mircea to visit American ports and to participate in a series of festivities.
 Although not honored, the invitation still attracted the attention of the First Secretary of the Romanian Communist Party, Gheorghe Gheorghiu-Dej.
-A year later, in 1964, the ship participated in festivities on the Romanian Navy Day.
-On this occasion, it was decided that Mircea should be repaired and modernized.
+A year later, in August 1964, the ship participated in festivities on the Romanian Navy Day.
+On this occasion, it was decided that Mircea should be repaired and modernized to resume its role as a school ship.